michaelcrubenstein/brookline-mbta-compliance-site/content/posts/mbtaca-affordable-housing-impact.md

 ---
 Compliance with the MBTA-CA requires changes to zoning.
 It is not a housing production plan, so it doesn't automatically create any housing, affordable or not.

-Since [Warrant Article 14]( {{< ref warrant-article-14 >}} )  passed, Brookline has a requirement town-wide that multi-family housing with more than 10 units will have to have 15% of their units deed affordable.
-Any housing created in the multi-family zoning district will have to comply with this zoning by-law.
+Brookline has a requirement town-wide that at least 15% of multi-family housing with more than 10 units must be affordable.
+Any housing created in the multi-family zoning district must comply with requirement, approved by the 2023 Annual Town Meeting.

-The Select Board has established [goals for the town]( {{< ref goals-of-the-town >}} )  for our MBTA compliance that include that there will be at least 699 units of housing likely to be built in the multi-family zoning district.
+However, the Select Board has established [housing goals for the town]( {{< ref goals-of-the-town >}} ) apart from MBTA-CA requirements.
+Those include having enough capacity so that an additional 699 units of housing could be built as a result of changes to our zoning by-laws.